Kyneburga, Kyneswide and Tibba: Tibba

 Tibba, patron saint of falconers, is believed to have lived at Ryhall, Rutland, in the 7th century.
 She was buried there, but in the 11th century her relics were translated to Peterborough Abbey, by Abbot Ælfsige (1006–1042).
 According to legend, St Tibba was a niece of King Penda.
-The remains of a small hermitage associated with the saint can be seen on the west side of the north aisle of Ryhall church.
+The remains of a small hermitage associated with the saint can be seen on the west side of the north aisle of the Church of St John the Evangelist, Ryhall.

 There was at Ryhall a shrine and a holy well dedicated to Saint Tibba.
 Robert Charles Hope placed the location on the brow of Tibbal's Hill (Tibb's-well-hill), "upon the hill going from Tolethorpe to Belmsford Bridge".